Recipients | Dr. Carol Morgan Memorial Award

 2022 - Dr. Shelby Kimura

-Dr. Shelby Kimura, a native Calgarian, will use this grant to complete the last course required for a Master of Science degree with a concentration in Veterinary Forensic Science.
+Dr. Shelby Kimura, a native Calgarian, used this grant to complete the last course required for a Master of Science degree with a concentration in Veterinary Forensic Science.
 “Veterinarians are responsible for preventing animal suffering.
 Yet, veterinarians lack adequate training in recognizing animal abuse, the link between animal abuse and human violence, and how to proceed when abuse is suspected,” says Dr. Kimura.
 She hopes to use her training in veterinary forensics to help change this – for the animals and the people who care about their welfare.

 2021 - Dr. Laurie McDuffee